shrddr/i64edit/README.md

 This tool is supposed to fix IDA 7.5 files saved with inconsistent function folder tree.
-In IDA this leads to empty Functions view when you tick Show folders, but otherwise no error is given.
+After loading the corrupted file from disk it shows empty Functions view with Show folders on, but otherwise no error is given.
+IDA 7.6 does not have this issue of saving incosistent files.

 Based on https://github.com/nlitsme/pyidbutil but with write capability.